fbpx

 It is with great excitement that we share the news of our Habitat for Humanity Build of 2024!
 Together with St. John’s Episcopal Church, we have sponsored a new Habitat home for the Mussa Family.
 This partner-build is called, “Partners in Prosperity.”
 The home will be built on the 600 Block of McDowell Ave in Northwest.

-The build begins the second week of January and will come to completion the second week of May.
+The build began the second week of January and will come to completion the second week of May.
 Second Presbyterian and St. John’s have both committed to 30 build days each, and Second will be on site the 1st/3rd Saturdays and the 2nd/4th Thursdays from January until May.

 The Service and Outreach committee thought that with our giving level and our deep desire to grow in relationship with those we serve in our community, a partner build is exactly where God is calling us.
 There will be many different ways for you to be involved, and we are overjoyed to see all the hard work, fellowship, and transformation!